stdstring/SourceCodeAnalysis.v2/README.md

 1. **SourceCodeCheckApp.Analyzers.BadFilenameCaseAnalyzer** analyzer checks if file has the type with name that match the filename without extension.
 If there is no such type, but there are types with names which mismatch by letter case only, than such situation are considered as error.
 If file contains type, which matches by name and types which mismatch by letter case only, than such situation are considered as warning.
 If file contains only types which mismatch by name, than such situation are considered as warning.
 1. **SourceCodeCheckApp.Analyzers.CastToSameTypeAnalyzer** analyzer finds cast expression with type `T` to the same type `T`.
 Some casts are considered as errors (e.g. cast to `string`), other - as warnings.
-1. **SourceCodeCheckApp.Analyzers.NonAsciiIdentifiersAnalyzer** analyzer finds all identifiers with non ASCII letters in their names.
+1. **SourceCodeCheckApp.Analyzers.NonAsciiIdentifiersAnalyzer** analyzer finds all identifiers with non ASCII characters in their names.
 All such identifiers are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.StringInterpolationExprAnalyzer** analyzer finds all string interpolation expressions.
 All such expressions are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.DefaultLiteralAnalyzer** analyzer finds all target-typed default literals.
 All such literals are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.ObjectInitializerExprAnalyzer** analyzer finds all object initializer expressions.
 All such expressions are considered as errors.